joelhelbling/poke/README.md

 # Poke

-_In the spirit of poke/peek, a rack-based web server._
+_In the spirit of Basic's poke/peek, a rack-based web server._

 ## Install